bhoamikhona/java-in-depth/Section 03/README.md

 - Accessibility from instance methods:
   - Can access anything from an instance method.
   - So, we can even access static variables/methods defined in the same class as the instance method.

+### Assignment 03 - Currency Converter - Invoking Methods of an Object

 ## Author